-- Significant Natural Areas;
+- Significant Natural Areas:

-- o Provincial or regionally significant ANSIs;

-- Environmentally Sensitive or Significant Areas;

-- o Habitat of endangered and threatened species;

-- Fish habitat;

-- Significant wildlife habitat;
+- Significant wetlands;

 - Significant woodlands;

-- Significant wetlands;

 - Significant valleylands;

+- Significant wildlife habitat;

+- Fish habitat;

+- Habitat of endangered and threatened species;

+- Provincial or regionally significant ANSIs;

+- Environmentally Sensitive or Significant Areas;

-- Natural Green Spaces;
+- Natural Green Spaces:

 - Woodlands >0.5 ha not meeting requirements for significance;

 - Wetlands not meeting requirements for significance;

 - Watercourses that are not part of a significant valleyland;

 - Natural Areas >0.5 ha with vegetation that is uncommon in the city;

 - Special Management Areas;

-- Residential woodlands; and
+- Residential Woodlands; and

 - Linkages.

 The Significant Natural Areas defined in the City of Mississauga Official Plan (2011) include the eight types of significant natural heritage features defined in the PPS, as identified in section 2.4 of this EIS.
-In addition to the guidance provided in the City of Mississauga Official Plan (2011), the MNRF's NHRM (MNR 2010) provides technical guidance on the identification and definition of the significant natural heritage features defined in the PPS.
+In addition to the guidance provided in the City of Mississauga Official Plan (2011), the MNRF'S NHRM (MNR 2010) provides technical guidance on the identification and definition of the significant natural heritage features defined in the PPS.